British singer Joss Stone says she was deported from Iran

 However, Kish also can be a dangerous place for Westerners.
 Robert Levinson, a former FBI agent on an unauthorized mission for the CIA, disappeared on Kish Island in March 2007.
 He has yet to be found.
 While Iran denies being involved in his disappearance, his family and the U.S. say Iran’s government holds him.

 Stone came to fame in 2003 as a small-town teenager with a big, soulful voice, showcased on her best-selling debut album “The Soul Sessions” and hit singles including “Fell In Love With A Boy.”
-She also has taken acting roles and is a friend to England’s Prince William and his wife, Kate.
+She also has taken acting roles and is a friend to England’s Prince William and his wife, Kate, as well as Prince Harry.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP .